Homes of the Past

 About the Speakers

 Jeffrey Shandler is Distinguished Professor of Jewish Studies at Rutgers University.
 His publications include Adventures in Yiddishland: Postvernacular Language and Culture (2005), Shtetl: A Vernacular Intellectual History (2014), and Yiddish: Biography of a Language (2020); among other titles, he is editor of Awakening Lives: Autobiographies of Jewish Youth in Poland before the Holocaust (2002) and translator of Emil and Karl, a Holocaust novel for young readers by Yankev Glatshteyn (2006).
-Shandler has served as president of the Association for Jewish Studies and is a fellow of the American Academy for Jewish Research.
+Shandler has served as president of the Association for Jewish Studies and is a fellow of the American Academy for Jewish Research and was National Endowment for the Humanities Scholar in Residence at the Center for Jewish History in 2021 – 2022.

 Deborah Dash Moore is the Frederick G.L.
 Huetwell Professor of History at the University of Michigan.
 She has engaged in a number of major editorial projects, including the three-volume award winning City of Promises (2012, NYU Press) and serving as editor-in-chief of the ten-volume anthology, The Posen Library of Jewish Culture and Civilization.
 She has also been in recent years teaching and studying documentary photography.